Praneetha2114/Cybersecurity-Audit-Automation-Tool/README.md

 Not Tested

-Add evidence and comments if needed.
+You can also record Evidence and Comments.

 4. Generate Compliance Report